yaxchemanrique/quinstreet--landing-page/README.md

 - `styles.css`: Styles for responsive layout, animations, and design.
 - `index.js`: JavaScript logic for form handling, AJAX, and DOM interactions.
 - `assets`: Contains fonts and image resources.

 ---

-## Development Notes

-- **Time Investment:** The completion of this project spanned approximately X hours.
-The styling and responsive adjustments, specifically tailoring pixel-perfect outcomes across devices and compliance with WCAG, were notably time-intensive.
-- **Challenges:**
-  - Developing the border for the article section by creatively employing background properties combined with linear gradients to produce a decorative border effect.
-  - Creating a visually appealing yet resource-efficient background transition using pseudo-elements.

----

-## User Experience Recommendations

-- **Visible Labels for Inputs:** To enhance UX, visible input labels could be useful, as current reliance on placeholders may limit contextual guidance upon text input resulting in reduced clarity.
-- **Labels for Screen Readers:** Acknowledging users with screen readers, context-providing labels were specifically integrated for intuitive navigation and usage.
-- **Post-Submission State:** Post-successful submission, disabling form inputs alongside the button not only meets the requirements but mitigates potential user confusion—ensuring data integrity post-interaction.

----

-## Live Site

-Visit the hosted site to explore the functionalities and view the project in action: [Hosted Page URL](https://yaxchemanrique.github.io/quinstreet--landing-page/)

----